-The World Wide Fund for Nature (WWF) is one of the largest independent conservation organizations in the world.
-We are an international NGO committed to environmental protection active in almost 100 countries and have been working in the Congo Basin since 1978.
-WWF has a focus on forest conservation through developing and managing protected areas, while promoting sustainable forestry practices and community conservation.

-Also note that, Global Water Partnership (GWP) is a global action network of partners supporting countries and regions in the sustainable development and management of water and related resources worldwide.
+Global Water Partnership (GWP) is a global action network of partners supporting countries and regions in the sustainable development and management of water and related resources worldwide.
 GWP was created to foster the implementation of integrated water resources management (IWRM).
 GWPs vision is for a water secure world in which communities are protected from floods, droughts, and water borne diseases, and where environmental protection and the negative effects of poor water management are effectively addressed.

 The GWP Network is supported and guided by the Global Water Partnership Organization (GWPO), an intergovernmental organization based in Stockholm, Sweden, which supports the structures established to group GWP Partners at different levels.
-GWP provides it’s Partners around the world with a neutral platform to uphold the core values of inclusiveness, openness, transparency, accountability, respect, gender sensitivity, and solidarity, and realize its mission to advance the governance and management of water resources for sustainable and equitable development.
+GWP provides its Partners around the world with a neutral platform to uphold the core values of inclusiveness, openness, transparency, accountability, respect, gender sensitivity, and solidarity, and realize its mission to advance the governance and management of water resources for sustainable and equitable development.
 GWP delivers its global program through a network of 13 Regional Water Partnerships of which the Global Water Partnership-Central Africa (GWP-CAf) is one.
 In this capacity, GWP-CAf provides support to the implementation of GWP’s strategic goals.
 GWP-CAf is currently implementing the second phase of its 2014–2019 strategy.

 GWP-CAf is a Regional Water Partnership (RWP) within the GWP Network, and brings together governmental, non-governmental, research, private and civil institutions and groups as well as all other water sector related institutions from the region and its countries.
 GWP-CAf works closely with the Economic Community of Central African States (ECCAS), Transboundary River Basin Organizations, and other key regional institutions in Central Africa region, for the purpose of supporting countries in the region in the sustainable development and management of their water resources by promoting and implementing IWRM principles.